Judge promises ruling on latest Trump travel ban

-A federal judge who’d ruled an earlier version of President Trump’s travel ban illegal seemed more sympathetic to the latest version in a hearing Monday, questioning whether Mr. Trump’s statements during the campaign can still continue to be used against everything he does on this subject at this point.
+A federal judge who’d ruled President Trump’s previous travel ban illegal seemed more sympathetic to the latest version in a hearing Monday, casting doubt on whether the president’s opponents can continue to use his campaign rhetoric about Muslims to besmirch everything he does at this point.

-Judge Theodore Chuang, an Obama appointee to the bench sitting in Maryland, didn’t give a schedule for when he plans to rule.
-The revised policy is slated to go into effect Wednesday, boosting to eight the number of countries subject to “extreme vetting” travel restrictions.
+Judge Theodore Chuang, an Obama appointee to the bench sitting in Maryland, begged anti-Trump lawyers to tell him how long the stigma from then-candidate Trump's “Muslim ban” proposal should last, and was disappointed when they were unable to set a time limit.

-Judge Chuang seemed to draw distinctions between Mr. Trump’s previous two executive orders in January and March and his revision issued last month, which came after what officials said was an extensive global review by the State and Homeland Security departments.

 “They haven’t given me a line,” the judge said.

+The anti-Trump groups have asked the judge to issue a nationwide injunction halting the travel ban.

-Mr. Trump’s updated policy restricts entry from most travels who present passports from Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen.
+The latest version of the policy restricts entry from most travels who present passports from Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela and Yemen.
 Of those, Chad, North Korea and Venezuela are new additions to the list.
 Sudan, meanwhile, has been dropped from the list.

 The Justice Department, defending the latest policy, said there’s never been any accusations that the Homeland Security and State Department officials who conducted the worldwide review are motivated by religious animus.

-But the government’s lawyer refused to say whether Mr. Trump’s final eight-country proclamation reflected the conclusions of the two departments, saying to reveal that would violate presidential privilege.
+But Hashim Mooppan, the government lawyer, refused to say whether Mr. Trump’s final eight-country proclamation reflected the conclusions of the two departments, saying to reveal that would violate presidential privilege.

 Judge Chuang seemed disturbed by that, repeatedly pressing the government to say whether it had an obligation to tell the court if there was a conflict between the recommendations and Mr. Trump’s final proclamation.